LangFuse vs LangSmith: How to Monitor and Debug Your AI Applications

 Proxy-based approach — Helicone sits between your app and the LLM provider, automatically logging every call.

-- When to choose: If you want the fastest setup - swap one URL and you’re done.
+• When to choose: fastest setup — swap one URL and you are done.
 Particularly strong for cost optimization

 Braintrust